 There are no direct flights on this route.

 The distance between Honolulu and Moscow is 11321km (7019 miles).
+The average flight duration is 3h 15m.
 The time difference between Honolulu and Moscow is 13h